Epoxyeicosatrienoic acid: Metabolism of EETs

-Membrane-bound Microsomal epoxide hydrolase (mEH or Epoxide hydrolase 1 [EC 3.2.2.9.]) can metabolize EETs to their dihydroxy products but is regarded as not contributing significantly to EET inactivation in vivo except perhaps in brain tissue where mEH activity levels far outstrip those of sEH.
-Furthermore, two other human sEH, epoxide hydrolases 3 and 4 (see epoxide hydrolase), have been defined but their role in attacking EETs (and other epoxides) in vivo has not yet been determined.
-Besides these four epoxide hydrolase pathways, EETs may be acylated into phospholipids in an Acylation-like reaction.
+Membrane-bound microsomal epoxide hydrolase (mEH or epoxide hydrolase 1 [EC 3.2.2.9.]) can metabolize EETs to their dihydroxy products but is regarded as not contributing significantly to EET inactivation in vivo except perhaps in brain tissue where mEH activity levels far outstrip those of sEH.
+Furthermore, two other human sEH, epoxide hydrolases 3 and 4, have been defined but their role in attacking EETs (and other epoxides) in vivo has not yet been determined.
+Besides these four epoxide hydrolase pathways, EETs may be acylated into phospholipids in an acylation-like reaction.
 This pathway may serve to limit the action of EETs or store them for future release.
-EETs are also inactivated by being further metabolized though three other pathways: Beta oxidation, Omega oxidation, and elongation by enzymes involved in Fatty acid synthesis.
+EETs are also inactivated by being further metabolized through three other pathways: beta oxidation, omega oxidation, and elongation by enzymes involved in fatty acid synthesis.
 These alternate to sEH pathways of EET metabolism ensure that blockade of sEH with drugs can increase EET levels only moderately in vivo.